quotient-im/Quaternion/BUILDING.md

 know exactly one person doing it on regular basis and that's me :)

 ### Pre-requisites
-- a Linux, OSX or Windows system (desktop versions tried; mobile Linux/Windows might work too)
+- a Linux, macOS or Windows system (desktop versions tried; mobile Linux/Windows might work too)
   - For Ubuntu flavours - zesty or later (or a derivative) is good enough out of the box; older ones will need PPAs at least for a newer Qt; in particular, if you have xenial you're advised to add Kubuntu Backports PPA for it
 - a Git client to check out this repo
 - CMake (from your package management system or [the official website](https://cmake.org/download/))
 - Qt 5 (either Open Source or Commercial), version 5.6 or higher
 - a C++ toolchain supported by your version of Qt (see a link for your platform at [the Qt's platform requirements page](http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements))
-  - GCC 5 (Windows, Linux, OSX), Clang 5 (Linux), Apple Clang 8.1 (OSX) and Visual C++ 2015 (Windows) are the oldest officially supported
+  - GCC 5 (Windows, Linux, macOS), Clang 5 (Linux), Apple Clang 8.1 (macOS) and Visual C++ 2015 (Windows) are the oldest officially supported
   - any build system that works with CMake should be fine: GNU Make, ninja (any platform), NMake, jom (Windows) are known to work.
 - libQMatrixClient development files (from your package management system), unless you're handling both projects together (see Option 2 above)